meteor-gazelle/meteor-gazelle/doc/specs/userLog.md

 1. The administrator navigates to the user's log page.
 2. The user log messages are displayed.

+**Non-functional Requirements**
+* When there are no user log messages, the log is empty.

 ### 2.0 Filtering the log